Vítor Meira: 2004

 In 2004, Meira missed the first two races of the season before a race-by-race deal was presented to Meira by Rahal-Letterman Racing.
-After Vitor's disappointing finish of 17th in Indy Japan 300, where he suffered a clutch problem, he ran the rest of the season in the #17 G-Force sponsored by Centrix Financial.
+After Meira's disappointing finish of seventeenth in Indy Japan 300, where he suffered a clutch problem, he ran the rest of the season in the No. 17 G-Force sponsored by Centrix Financial.
 At The Milwaukee Mile, on July 25, 2004, Meira earned his second career pole.

 2005

 Rahal-Letterman Racing signed Meira to a three-year contract in 2005, with backing from longtime supporter, Johns Manville and Menards.
 One notable race finish during the year was a second place to Dan Wheldon at the Indianapolis 500.
-Meira gave Rahal-Letterman Racing their best final point standing finish of seventh as well as recording seven top five and eleven top ten finishes for the team.
-After losing a majority of the funds for the #17 car, Rahal-Letterman needed a driver who had sponsorship with them.
+Meira gave Rahal-Letterman Racing their best final point standing finish of seventh as well as recording seven top-five and eleven top-ten finishes for the team.
+After losing a majority of the funds for the No. 17 car, Rahal-Letterman needed a driver who had sponsorship with them.
 For Meira, that meant losing his ride to Paul Dana, who brought Ethanol sponsorship.

 2006

 Going into 2006, Meira was looking to moving back to Brazil and run stock cars for fellow Brazilian and IndyCar competitor, Hélio Castroneves' team.
 But just as he was getting ready to pack his bags for Brasília, he received a phone call from Panther Racing owner, John Barnes.
 Even though Panther had lost their longtime sponsor, Pennzoil, as well as engine supplier, Chevrolet, the owners (John Barnes, Mike Griffin, Jim Harbaugh, and Doug Boles), sold off old cars, parts, and equipment to keep the team running.
-After much speculation of the team closing its doors in Indianapolis, the news came on February 10, 2006 that Panther Racing and Meira signed a deal to run the famous #4 for the 2006 IndyCar season.
+After much speculation of the team closing its doors in Indianapolis, the news came on February 10, 2006, that Panther Racing and Meira signed a deal to run the famous No. 4 for the 2006 IndyCar season.
 Throughout 2006, Panther Racing and Meira had a plethora of sponsors on the side of their Honda powered Dallara, including Econova, Network Live, Harrah's, Lincoln Tech, and Revive Energy Mints all adorned the sidepods of the brightly colored orange car during the 2006 season.
 Despite not winning a race in 2006, Meira finished a career best of fifth in the IndyCar point standings after finishing the season with seven top five and twelve top ten finishes.
-Even though he has not won a race in over 50 starts, he has finished second seven times in his career.
+Even though he has not won a race in over fifty starts, he has finished second seven times in his career.